 I am a Ph.D.
 Candidate in Political Science at Rice University.
-My research focuses on voting behavior and public opinion more broadly.
+My research focuses on political behavior and public opinion more broadly.

 My dissertation examines the importance that parties have for voters in Latin America in three main aspects: as information shortcuts, as a form of social identity, and for keeping governments accountable.
 To test the main theory put forward by the study, I conducted web surveys with embedded conjoint experiments in Argentina and Mexico.
 You can read more about my ongoing research projects here.